 Due to the fast and steep rise in building costs, many buyers are worried that we are in a housing bubble that may soon pop.
 Because of the supply and demand factors discussed here, almost all real estate experts today agree that this market is not a housing bubble but is being driven by intrinsic value.
 The good news is that even though you will pay more for a new home today than you would have a year ago, it will be worth the additional cost or more in the housing market, making home ownership still one of the best investments available.

-Finally, given the current low interest rates, the silver lining on the current economic clouds is that most homebuyers have never enjoyed greater purchasing power.
-As much as buyers may want to wait out the high lumber prices to save money on their home, given the low probability of large price drops combined with the possibility of increasing interest rates, now may be the best time to move forward on a new home purchase.
+Finally, as much as buyers may want to wait out the high lumber prices to save money on their home, given the low probability of large price drops combined with the possibility of increasing interest rates, now may be the best time to move forward on a new home purchase.
 Lower rates today result in much higher purchasing power, even when factoring the increase in material prices.
-In other words, you can still purchase more home today in Southwestern Wyoming than at any point in the recent past.
 The risks of waiting are that you may not be able to secure a homesite that fits your budget and needs, or that you may get priced out of the market altogether by rising land costs, inflation, and rising interest rates.
 Don’t risk missing out on getting into the home you deserve visit our website today to schedule your first appointment and start your new home process today.